ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A descendant segment produces zero or more descendants of the input value.

-The resultant nodelist of a descendant selector of the form `..[<selectors>]` is the result of applying the the child segment `[<selectors>]` to a nodelist enumerating the node and its descendants such that:
+A descendant selector of the form `..[<selectors>]` visits each node of the input value and its descendants in such an order that:

-* nodes of any array appear in array order,
+* nodes of any array are visited in array order, and
-* nodes appear immediately before all their descendants.
+* nodes are visited immediately before all their descendants,

+applies the child segment `[<selectors>]` to each node, and concatenates the resultant nodelists together in the order in which the nodes were visited.

-This definition does not stipulate the order in which the children of an object appear, since JSON objects are unordered.
+This definition does not stipulate the order in which the children of an object are visited, since JSON objects are unordered.

 #### Examples